Fibromyalgia: Antidepressants

 Antidepressants are one of the common drugs for fibromyalgia.
-A 2021 meta-analysis concluded that antidepressants can improve the quality of life for fibromyalgia patients in the medium-term.
-As of 2018, the only tricyclic antidepressant (TCA) that has sufficient evidence is amitriptyline.
+Antidepressants can improve the quality of life for fibromyalgia patients in the medium term.
+Duloxetine and milnacipran have good evidence of substantial pain relief, with no increased risk for serious adverse effects.
+However, there is no good evidence showing that amitriptyline, milnacipran, or duloxetine improve sleep quality.

+A 2023 meta-analysis found that duloxetine improved fibromyalgia symptoms, regardless of the dosage.
+SSRIs may be also be used to treat depression in people diagnosed with fibromyalgia.

-For most people with fibromyalgia, the potential benefits of treatment with the serotonin and noradrenaline reuptake inhibitors (SNRI) duloxetine and milnacipran and the TCAs, such as amitriptyline, are outweighed by significant adverse effects (more adverse effects than benefits), however, a small number of people may experience relief from symptoms with these medications.
-In addition, while amitriptyline has been used as a first line treatment, the quality of evidence to support this use and comparison between different medications is poor.
+While amitriptyline has been used as a first-line treatment, the quality of evidence to support this use is poor.

 Very weak evidence indicates that a very small number of people may benefit from treatment with the tetracyclic antidepressant mirtazapine, however, for most, the potential benefits are not great and the risk of adverse effects and potential harm outweighs any potential for benefit.

-The length of time that antidepressant medications take to be effective at reducing symptoms can vary.
-Any potential benefits from the antidepressant amitriptyline may take up to three months to take effect and it may take between three and six months for duloxetine, milnacipran, and pregabalin to be effective at improving symptoms.
-Some medications have the potential to cause withdrawal symptoms when stopping so gradual discontinuation may be warranted particularly for antidepressants and pregabalin.

-There is tentative evidence that the benefits and harms of selective serotonin reuptake inhibitors (SSRIs) appear to be similar.
-SSRIs may be used to treat depression in people diagnosed with fibromyalgia.

 Tentative evidence suggests that monoamine oxidase inhibitors (MAOIs) such as pirlindole and moclobemide are moderately effective for reducing pain.
 Very low-quality evidence suggests pirlindole as more effective at treating pain than moclobemide.
 Side effects of MAOIs may include nausea and vomiting.

-Central nervous system depressants

-Central nervous system depressants include drug categories such as sedatives, tranquilizers, and hypnotics.
-A 2021 meta-analysis concluded that such drugs can improve the quality of life for fibromyalgia patients in the medium-term.

 Anti-seizure medication

 The anti-convulsant medications gabapentin and pregabalin may be used to reduce pain.
 There is tentative evidence that gabapentin may be of benefit for pain in about 18% of people with fibromyalgia.
 It is not possible to predict who will benefit, and a short trial may be recommended to test the effectiveness of this type of medication.
 Approximately 6/10 people who take gabapentin to treat pain related to fibromyalgia experience unpleasant side effects such as dizziness, abnormal walking, or swelling from fluid accumulation.
-Pregabalin demonstrates a benefit in about 9% of people.
+Pregabalin demonstrates a benefit in about 9% of people, it may also enhance sleep quality.
 Pregabalin reduced time off work by 0.2 days per week.

-Cannabinoids

-Cannabinoids may have some benefits for people with fibromyalgia.
-However, as of 2022, the data on the topic is still limited.
-Cannabinoids may also have adverse effects and may negatively interact with common rheumatological drugs.
+A 2025 review found that, for enhancing sleep quality in FM, pregabalin might be beneficial but had potential risks.